soolar/libramvalues.ash/README.md

 ## Usage

-To get a readout of current libram summon values, simply enter `libramvalues` in the gCLI.
+To get a readout of current libram summon values, simply enter `libramvalue` in the gCLI.

 In order to actually use the script to burn mana on librams, I recommend creating an alias by entering the following in the gCLI: